cheminfo/c6h6-documentation/src/book/spectra/mining/common/normalization/README.md

 The data normalization process will select equidistant `Nb points` between the `From` and `To` values.

-## Post-processing filters
+## Matrix processing

 Once all the previous filters have been applied we obtain a matrix in which rows represent the normalized spectra and columns represent the intensity of teach spectrum.

-Some filters are using the columns for further processing like Probabilistic Quotient Normalization (PQN, [10.1021/ac051632c](https://dx.doi.org/10.1021/ac051632c)).
+Some filters are using the columns for further processing like:

+- PQN: Probabilistic Quotient Normalization ([10.1021/ac051632c](https://dx.doi.org/10.1021/ac051632c))
+- Center mean: for each column the mean of the values will be centered
+- Rescale (0 to 1): for each column the min value will be set to 0 and the max value to 1

 ## Large dataset